Atoms form molecules. Molecules form proteins. Proteins make up cells. Cells make up organs. Organs form individuals. Individuals form societies.

 - that any living thing possesses at least what Freud called the id, with more complex forms of life possessing some form of ego and human life—exclusively—possessing a superego;

-- and that this superego makes humans an anomaly within this structure, able to both recognise their own place in it, devise tools to observe lower-level elements and take an active part in the formation (and destruction) of their own higher-level constructs.
+- and that this superego makes humans an anomaly within this structure, able to both recognise their own place in it, devise tools to observe the elements of higher and lower levels (with macro- and microscopes, respectively) and take an active part in the formation (and destruction) of their own constituent elements and consequent superstructures.

 Turtles all the way down